absmach/magistrala-docs/docs/kubernetes.md

 ### 5. Verifying the Deployment

-After deploying Magistrala, verify the services and pods using `kubectl` commands:
+After deploying SuperMQ, verify the services and pods using `kubectl` commands:

 **List all pods:**